University of the Pacific

 Riding The Morgan Horse

-Douglas M. Tedards
+by Douglas M. Tedards

-was the Morgan
+Pal was the Morgan horse

 I rode when I was growing up.